jae1911/sitecontent/content/blog/2023/new-hosting-platform.md

 Even tho there has been some problems when switching the website to it, it now runs flawlessly (the website is a bit slower than before but nothing unbearable).
 Some fun experiment that would be fun to do later would be trying to take the whole website off-grid or even better, when moving physical locations, make it so the servers stays up (I will have to make a post detailing more how I could do that).

-The current goal isn't to co completely low-tech, *at least yet* but to try new things while trying to save a bit of money.
+The current goal isn't to go completely low-tech, *at least yet* but to try new things while trying to save a bit of money.
 As a fun trivia, added the network stats of the machine on [the main page](/) (just scroll down until you see an image with a fancy chart).
 I might do that for every single machine once I start migrating and that data will have its own page in the future.